radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * The peers MUST NOT negotiate compression.
 * The connection MUST be mutually authenticated (see {{mutual_auth}})

+RadSec implementations MAY use 0-RTT to speed up connection setup, but MUST implement protection mechanisms for replay.
+See {{?I-D.ietf-tls-rfc8446bis-14, Section 8}} for more detail.

 ## Mutual authentication
 {: #mutual_auth }